trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 then removes the final extension to derive the name of the signed file.
 So it compares `musl-1.2.5.tar.gz` with signature `musl-1.2.5.tar.gz.asc`.
 If the signature looks valid, GPG says so.
-If you have the matching public key (in your "keyring"), GPG can conform or deny authenticity.
+If you have the matching public key (in your "keyring"), GPG can confirm or deny authenticity.

 I added logic a long time ago to my own build scripts to check signatures.
 So now it's just a matter of acquiring and vetting the signing keys.